linkfluence/radarly-py/docs/officialdoc/introduction/authentication.rst

     :response: ./requests/response.example.txt

 **How to find my client credentials**
-If you want to use our api, and be able to request an access token you first need to contact us to generate an appropriate token to your use case.
+If you want to use our API, and be able to request an access token you first need to contact us to generate an appropriate token to your use case.
 A token validity duration depends on the generated client.